KeniaMontalvo/random-str-msg-km/README.md

 # random-str-msg-km
-Random String Messages
+Random String Messages from BTS Lyrics

 # random-messages

-Whenever I start a new project, I don't know what to write for the first commit.
-After doing a “git init” there is technically nothing there...
+You never know when you need a phrase from a song to complete something...

 ## Install